U.N. agency in Gaza fires employees over alleged involvement in Oct. 7 attack

 UNRWA plays a critical role in supporting Palestinians fleeing the war in Gaza.
 The agency estimates that up to 1.9 million people are sheltering in or near its facilities, which include schools and aid warehouses.
 UNRWA also has been coordinating convoys of food and medical supplies into Gaza.

-Israel's military, known as the Israel Defense Force or IDF, has denied involvement in that incident.
+Israel's military, known as the Israel Defense Forces (IDF), has denied involvement in that incident.
 "After an examination of our operational systems, the IDF has currently ruled out that this incident is a result of an aerial or artillery strike by the IDF.
 A thorough review of the operations of the forces in the vicinity is underway," it said in a statement.

-In his statement UNRWA's Lazzarini said he was "shocked" by the allegations against the agency employees.
+In his statement, UNRWA's Lazzarini called the allegations against the agency employees "shocking."

 "More than 2 million people in Gaza depend on lifesaving assistance that the Agency has been providing since the war began," he said.
 "Anyone who betrays the fundamental values of the United Nations also betrays those whom we serve in Gaza, across the region and elsewhere around the world."

-NPR's Michele Kelemen contributed to this report from Washington, and Eve Guterman and Alon Avital contributed from Tel Aviv. contributed to this story
+NPR's Michele Kelemen contributed to this report from Washington, and Eve Guterman and Alon Avital contributed from Tel Aviv, Israel. contributed to this story

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.